Rajeshgottimukkula/Learnings/DSA.md

    - Consider using a mnemonic like "**ORG**" to remember the key aspects: **Organize, Retrieve, Group** - reflecting the purpose of data structures.

 7. 🖼️ **Visual Aids**
-   - Visual aids, such as diagrams illustrating the organization of books on a table, can enhance understanding of **data structures in action**.

 <img width="784" alt="image" src="https://github.com/Rajeshgottimukkula/Learnings/assets/46450473/415e340d-b78a-4c58-9fda-009fca3af04d">